verocloud/color-sorting-cli/README.md

 $ harmony color.txt
 ```

-- After that, a file named `colors_sorted.txt` should be generated in the same directory with the following content:
+- After that, a file named `colors_hillbert_sorted.txt` should be generated in the same directory with the following content:

 ```
 (201, 118, 6) Orange